Learning Relational Causal Models with Cycles through Relational Acyclification: Experiments

 \subsection{Demonstration on Real-world Data}

-\citet{maier-uai13} show the output of RCD on a sample of MovieLens dataset (www.grouplens.org) based on an approximate conditional independence test using the significance of coefficients in linear regressions \footnote{The original output is given in Appendix}.
+\citet{maier-uai13} show the output of RCD on a sample of MovieLens dataset (www.grouplens.org) based on an approximate conditional independence test using the significance of coefficients in linear regressions \footnote{The original output is given in the Appendix}.
 Their output contains undirected edges which are potential candidates for cycle edges.
 Figure \ref{fig:demo} shows a possible cyclic relational model which corresponds to the original output.
 Following Proposition \ref{prop:id}, we can infer that the edge between \textit{[Movie].Rating Count} and \textit{[Movie].Genre} cannot be part of any cycles or feedback loops.
 Some undirected edges can be oriented based on domain knowledge (i.e. Budget can cause gross income but not the other way around).
 There exist many possible orientations of dependencies that agrees with the RCD output.
 We show one plausible case with a feedback loop between \textit{user rating} and \textit{critic ratings} of a movie.
 It is possible that rating information is public and users and critics influence each other with their ratings.
+However, it is also possible that there exists one or more unobserved confounders which influence both \textit{user ratings} and \textit{critic ratings}.